 - Garcia v.
-United States – Representing DACA recipients in litigation challenging Trump administration’s rescission of DACA program.
+United States – Represented DACA recipients in successful litigation blocking Trump administration’s attempt to terminate the DACA program.

 - Ramirez Medina v.
-U.S. Department of Homeland Security – Representing Dreamer in litigation challenging unlawful detention by U.S. government.
+U.S. Department of Homeland Security – Representing Dreamer in litigation challenging denial of DACA benefits by U.S. government.

 - Partnered with ACLU of Southern California and ACLU of Northern California to successfully protect homeowner’s association member’s free speech rights.

-- Represent the Cayton Children’s Museum (fka Zimmer Children’s Museum in trademark and right of publicity matters.
+- Represent the Cayton Children’s Museum (fka Zimmer Children’s Museum) in trademark, operational, employment, data privacy, and right of publicity matters.

 - Designed and drafted Lawyers Without Borders’ 2014 Liberia Anti-Human Trafficking training program.